anandyelloju/beginners-coding-sheet-py/3.Loops/README.md

 11) Write a Program to Calculate Power of a Number without using inbuilt pow() function by taking two inputs from users as Base and exponent respectively
 12) Write a Program to Check Whether a Number N entered by user is Palindrome or Not
 13) Write a Program to Check Whether a Number is Prime or Not
+14) Write a Program to Display Prime Numbers Between Two Intervals (entered by user) Example: Enter two numbers: 0 20 Prime numbers between 0 and 20 are: 2 3 5 7 11 13 17 19